Akuli/mittari/README.md

 ![config GUI](config-screenshot.png)

 Each slider sets the audio volume used to move the meter to a given position.
+As you hover or drag the sliders, the meter shows the value set by the slider, so that you know where the slider should be.

 Linear interpolation is used.
-For example, to move the meter to 65%, the software will play audio with half the volume set by the 60% and 70% sliders.
+For example, to move the meter to 65%, the software will play audio whose volume is the average of the 60% and 70% sliders.

 Once configured, you can start displaying CPU and memory usage: